EXCLUSIVE-ArcelorMittal weighs possible bid for US Steel -sources

 By Greg Roumeliotis and Emma-Victoria Farr

-NEW YORK, Aug 16 (Reuters) - ArcelorMittal SA MT.LU, the world's second-largest steelmaker, is considering a potential offer for U.S. Steel Corp X.N, people familiar with the matter said on Wednesday.
+Aug 16 (Reuters) - ArcelorMittal SA MT.ASMT.LU, the world's second-largest steelmaker, is considering a potential offer for U.S. Steel Corp X.N, three people familiar with the matter said on Wednesday.

+ArcelorMittal is discussing a possible offer with its investment bankers, and there is no certainty that it will press ahead with it, the sources said.

 The sources requested anonymity because the deliberations are confidential.
 Representatives for ArcelorMittal and U.S. Steel did not immediately respond to requests for comment.

+ArcelorMittal, like its peers, has also been grappling with a slowdown in demand, as global economic growth slows.
+Last month it reported a second-quarter profit of $2.6 billion, half that of a year ago.

+ArcelorMittal has said that global steel demand excluding China is expected to grow 1-2% this year, down from a previously forecast range of 2-3%, due to higher U.S. interest rates and weak construction activity in Europe.

-(Reporting by Greg Roumeliotis in New York and Emma Victoria-Farr in London)
+(Reporting by Greg Roumeliotis in New York and Emma- Victoria Farr in Frankfurt; Editing by Kirsten Donovan)

 ((Anirban.Sen@thomsonreuters.com; Twitter: @asenjourno; Reuters Messaging: Signal/Telegram/Whatsapp - +1-646-705-9409))